-I want to welcome everyone back for the new school year in the Fullerton Joint Union High School District!
-As the school year begins, I want to share in particular what our District stands for and the overall goals for our students.
-Every year, it is my pleasure to visit all of our school sites and classrooms on a regular basis and personally witness the meaningful things we are doing for all students.
-I am passionate about preparing students to enter the global workforce through integration of technology, real-world applications, and rigorous instruction.
+The District would like to welcome everyone back for the new school year.
+As the school year begins, we would like to assure parents and students that safety is of utmost importance and we encourage you to visit www.fjuhsd.org to view our site and District Safety plans.
+The District aspires to prepare students to enter the global workforce through integration of technology, real-world applications, and rigorous instruction.
 As we anticipate the coming challenges, we also recognize the privilege and high calling each of us in the Fullerton Joint Union High School District has to build, equip, inspire, and provide opportunities to our youth for their future.
-Each day, we seek to provide something, for every student - something that will not only prepare them for college and career, but build character and integrity as well.
+Each day, we seek to provide excellence for every student - excellence that will not only prepare them for college and career, but build character and integrity as well.